cvdfoundation/kinetics-dataset/README.md

 # Updates

-13th of September -- K400: replaced corrupted mountain climber validation file and made available 1300+ replacement videos for existing corrupted training videos from various classes.
+13th of September.
+K400: replaced corrupted mountain climber validation file and made available 1300+ replacement videos for existing corrupted training videos from various classes.
+K600: added list of links for held out test set.

 4th of August 2021 -- replaced corrupted videos in the kinetics-700-2020 test set (these were typically shorter than 9s as well).
 There are still 5% of the videos in the test set that are shorter than 9s, but genuinely so (e.g. because they are like that in youtube).